jdunkerley/jdunkerley/AWS Developer.md

 - Can change price model once a day
 - Write costs more than read
 - Partial items round up
+- ProvisionedThroughputExceededExceptions
+    - Request rate too high for capacity
+    - AWS SDK will automatically retry using exponential back off (feature of every AWS SDK)
+    - If hand rolled then use exponential back off approach

 ## DyanamoDB Accellerator (DAX) or Elasticache
 - In Memory cache for DynamoDB